YvesW/chat-filter-extended/README.md

 Flash thingy prevention/proper handling exists unlike default chat filter
 Notifications thing prevention exists unlike default chat filter

 Clears when it clears because it's jarring if a lot of messages suddenly disappear when you quickly hop worlds, or briefly leave your cc/fc (default advanced settings have been chosen with this in mind)

+Add to readme that it does not filter your own chat so you don't have those weird situations with e.g. public chat set to private that does not display your own messages

 Thanks to Annotated for helping me collect Vars/ScriptIds and for helping me extensively test the plugin!